Skip to main content

 • Intervene in a conversation when the situation requires a human

-• Handle escalations — cases when an agent has handed the dialog to a manager
+• Handle escalations — cases when an employee handed the dialog to a manager

 • Evaluate AI employee performance on real conversations